Burmese Americans

 Burmese Americans (မြန်မာဇာတိနွယ် အမေရိကန် /my/) are Americans of full or partial Burmese ancestry, encompassing individuals of all ethnic backgrounds with ancestry in present-day Myanmar (or Burma), regardless of specific ethnicity.
 As a subgroup of Asian Americans, Burmese Americans have largely integrated into the broader Southeast Asian and South Asian American communities.

-In 2021, the Burmese American population stood at 233,347.
 Indiana had both the largest Burmese community and highest percentage of Burmese of any state.
 Indianapolis, Minneapolis-Saint Paul, and Fort Wayne are home to the largest Burmese American populations.
-As of August 2023, the Burmese population stands at 322,000, according to the Burmese American Community Institute.
+As of August 2023, the Burmese population stands at 320,000, according to the Burmese American Community Institute.
+From 2011 to 2023, refugees from Myanmar represented the largest group among U.S. refugee arrivals, accounting for 18 percent.